Skip to main content

 29

-Tent icon.
+Tent icon

 on-Country trips supported (workshops, camps, events)

-Cockatoo icon.
+Cockatoo icon

 62

-early career conservationists supported through Seeding the Future
+early career conservationists supported through Seeding the Future (inclusive of 15 Internships, 16 Student Placements, 31 Research masters)

-Seedling in tube icon.
+Seedling in test tube icon

 research projects undertaken

-Plains-wanderer icon.
+Plains-wanderer icon

 Bush Heritage staff

-Gum leaves icon.
+Eucalyptus leaves icon.

 hectares planted